The Right Type of Flooring for Every Room in Your Home

 Top Choice: Porcelain Tile

-A natural fit for high-traffic areas of the home, porcelain tile outperformed every other flooring material we tested for resistance to scratching, and resisted dents very well, says Joan Muratore, CR’s lead test engineer for flooring.
+A natural fit for high-traffic areas of the home, porcelain tile outperformed every other flooring material we tested for resistance to scratching, and it resisted dents very well, says Rico de Paz, the CR engineer responsible for rating flooring.
 Plus, porcelain tile comes in a range of styles to fit any décor.
 You can get small-format hex tiles for a traditional early-20th-century house, for example, or 4-foot faux reclaimed-ash planks that, when laid tightly together with a matching grout, will convincingly create the look of wood.
-Tile is also a low-maintenance type of flooring, never requiring more than a vacuuming and mopping, and it’ll last a lifetime.
+Tile is also low-maintenance, requiring nothing more than vacuuming and mopping to stay clean, and it’ll last a lifetime.

 Sheet vinyl floors became popular with homeowners in the 1950s (sometimes with layer upon layer put down as tastes changed) for several good reasons.
 First, it’s an affordable way to cover an expansive space.
-Of the products we tested, vinyl planks and tiles came in, on average, at $3.44 per square foot, more than $1 cheaper per square foot than porcelain tile.
-These vinyl materials are also one of the easiest types of flooring to install yourself.
+Of the products we tested, vinyl planks and tiles came in, on average, at $3.42 per square foot, cheaper per square foot than porcelain tile and second in affordability only to laminates, at $2.82 per square foot.
+Vinyl planks and tiles are also among the easiest types of flooring to install yourself.

-Today’s vinyl is also more durable than it was in the past, but some vinyls may be prone to scratching.
+Today’s vinyl products are also more durable than those of the past, but some may be prone to scratching.
 Keep fresh felt bumpers on the feet of kitchen stools, and buy an extra bundle of planks now to ensure that you have a perfect match down the road.
 If any planks get damaged, you can remove them and install replacements as needed.

 Bathroom & Laundry Room

-These floors don’t face the stress of foot traffic or the constant sunlight that can fade solid and engineered wood.
+These floors don’t face the stress of foot traffic or the constant sunlight that plague other spaces.
 Rather, the flooring threats in these rooms come in liquid form.
 Bathers splash, showerers drip, and toilets overflow.
-Sometimes so do we: “Let’s just say a lot of guys think their aim is better than it really is,” says design-and-build contractor Mark Mackmiller of Eden Prairie, Minn.
+And that’s not all: “Let’s just say a lot of guys think their aim is better than it really is,” says design-and-build contractor Mark Mackmiller of Eden Prairie, Minn.
 Urine can stain and even etch into some natural stone flooring, particularly marble, and bleach can affect the finish of some flooring (particularly wood and laminate, in our tests).

 Top Choice: Porcelain Tile

-Once again, for a less expensive (though less durable) type of flooring that’s an alternative to porcelain tile, turn to vinyl, which will cost roughly 50 percent less than tile, based on the materials we tested.
+Once again, for a less expensive (though less durable) type of flooring that’s an alternative to porcelain tile, turn to vinyl, which will cost 26 cents per square foot less than tile, based on the materials we tested.

-All the vinyl tiles and planks we tested received an Excellent rating in our test for resistance to moisture.
-Luxury vinyl tiles, which tend to imitate stone, and luxury vinyl planks, which mimic wood, will deliver the most realistic looks.
+All the vinyl tiles and planks we tested received an Excellent rating in our test for resistance to water spills and flooding.
+Luxury vinyl tiles, which tend to imitate stone, and luxury vinyl planks, which mimic wood, will deliver the most realistic look.
 They can even be laid in the pattern of your choice, just like the real thing.

 Dining, Living & Family Rooms